-The rock formations of Les Calanques de Piana are some of the most stunning natural landscapes in the Mediterranean.
+The rock formations of Ajaccio/Les Calanques de Piana are some of the most stunning natural landscapes in the Mediterranean.
 Les Calanques de Piana are karst limestone rock ravines that have been shaped by wind and water erosion, and the Calanques de Piana in Corsica are deservedly designated as a UNESCO World Heritage Site.
 Our morning is devoted to this landscape and the delightful town of Piana, set in the midst of this disorienting labyrinth of rock formations.

-We access Les Calanques via Arone Beach or via the port of Ajaccio, depending on weather conditions.
-In either instance, the scenery and the accompanying fragrance of the maquis and the pure, clean air are unforgettable highlights.
+The scenery and the accompanying fragrance of the maquis and the pure, clean air are unforgettable highlights.

 The gorgeous crescent bay, with its narrow white sand beach and the prominent Genoese citadel have made the northwest Corsican town of Calvi a renowned summer resort destination for the last century.
 In the shoulder seasons it is a very pleasant town in a lovely setting to explore on foot, starting at the hilltop citadel with its ethnographic museum and medieval shops and alleys.
 Work your way back down to the Port de Plaisance waterfront, where you will board Sea Cloud.
 This afternoon, we sail north around Cap Corse.